 - The CNS – The central nervous system can be affected in various ways when there is an upper cervical misalignment.
 For example, a subluxation often affects blood flow to the brain because the cervical spine is responsible for facilitating blood flow to the head.
 Also, since the atlas surrounds the brainstem, even the slightest misalignment may put pressure on this critical CNS component and inhibit its proper function.

-If you are suffering from vertigo regularly, especially if you have a history of head or neck injuries, it just makes sense to give upper cervical chiropractic care a try.
-Schedule a consultation with a practitioner near you to learn if this is the best way for you to break free from recurring vertigo.
+If you are suffering from vertigo regularly, it just makes sense to give upper cervical chiropractic care a try.
+Most especially if you have a history of head or neck injuries.
+Schedule a consultation with a practitioner near you to learn if this is the best way for you to break free from vertigo.